245th ACS National Meeting

-Located near the French Quarter, the New Orleans Ernest N. Morial Convention Center will host the 245th American Chemical Society National Meeting.
+Located near the French Quarter, the New Orleans Ernest N. Morial Convention Center will serve as the location to host the 245th American Chemical Society National Meeting.

 In addition to supporting the meeting theme, Wu has also set a presidential agenda, “Partners for Progress & Prosperity.”
 On Monday and Tuesday she will sponsor a symposium series, “Vision 2025: Helping ACS Members Thrive in the Global Chemistry Enterprise.”
 Chemists with experience in academia, business, government, international chemical societies, and global start-ups will participate in the three-part event.